gaskyk/MSc-course/README.md

 The European Master in Official Statistics is a network of Master programmes providing post-graduate education in the area of official statistics at the European level.
 On 12 January 2017, there was a session on big data and data science in official statistics at Southampton University.
 This repository shows the data, questions and answers used in the exercise at the end of the session.

-## What does it do?
+## What does this repository do?

 The data provided is half hourly open smart meter data.
-The exercise asks the student to build model which distinguishes between weekends and weekdays using only the data provided.
+The exercise asks the student to build a model which distinguishes between weekends and weekdays using only the data provided.
 Questions and answers are shown.

 ## How do I use it?